 Accounts receivable and contract assets are stated at the historical carrying amount net of write-offs and allowance for collectability in accordance with ASC Topic 326.
 The Group established an allowance for receivables and contract assets based on estimates, which incorporate historical experience and other factors surrounding the credit risk of specific type of customers.
 The Group evaluates and adjusts its allowance for receivables and contract assets on a quarterly basis or more often as necessary.
-Revenue recognized for the years ended December 31, 2020, 2021 and 2022 from performance obligations satisfied (or partially satisfied) in prior periods pertaining to adjustments to variable consideration due to the change of estimated return on investment periods, change of estimated prepayment rate and referral fees was immaterial.
+Revenue recognized for the years ended December 31, 2021, 2022 and 2023 from performance obligations satisfied (or partially satisfied) in prior periods pertaining to adjustments to variable consideration due to the change of estimated receivables, change of estimated prepayment rate and referral fees was immaterial.